akechi-haruka/ESxLauncher/README.txt

 Scripts for various games on the ESx series of cabinets to add modifications/segatools or run on other machines.

+The source for the segatools build I use can be found here: https://github.com/akechi-haruka/segatools

 --- Synchronica ---

 Installation: